 The 2020-2021 Budget

 On July 27, 2020 the Mabton Board of Directors approved the budget as provided in the following documents.

 The Mabton School Board begins the budgeting process one school year in advance.
 The following is an overview of our budgeting journey.

 Our fiscal year begins.
 As a monthly activity, the board receives a monthly budget report that shows our the status of our spending categories in relationship to our adopted budget.

-Using the board declared number, the state provides a set amount of revenue each month.
+Using the board-declared FTE number, the state provides a set amount of revenue each month.
 From September through December we receive exactly what we stated.
 Each month we provide the actual student count.
-In January, our enrollment average is figured and the state begins recovering any over-payments, or catching up on underpayments over the months of January through August.
+In January, our enrollment average is figured and the state begins recovering any over-payments or catching up on underpayments over the months of January through August.

 Budget Hearing - Once the budget is prepared it is presented to the board in a meeting held in public.
 The board is given information and an opportunity to ask questions.